 Carlos Ferron from Panama wins Global Final of Flor de Caña’s Sustainable Cocktail Challenge

-It is an amazing honor to have been named ‘World’s Most Sustainable Bartender’ representing Latin America.”NICARAGUA, February 13, 2023 /EINPresswire.com/ -- In the highly anticipated Global Final of Flor de Caña’s Sustainable Cocktail Challenge, Carlos Ferron from La Cuadra Market Bar in Panama (representing Latin America) was crowned as the Global Champion after competing against the regional champions of Europe, North America and Asia Pacific to create the most amazing sustainable cocktails.
+It’s been a truly unforgettable experience and I thank everyone who supported me along the way, especially Flor de Caña who united us all under a single motto: sustainability”NICARAGUA, February 14, 2023 /EINPresswire.com/ -- In the highly anticipated Global Final of Flor de Caña’s Sustainable Cocktail Challenge, Carlos Ferron from La Cuadra Market Bar in Panama (representing Latin America) was crowned as the Global Champion after competing against the regional champions of Europe, North America and Asia Pacific to create the most amazing sustainable cocktails.

 — Carlos Ferron